 Can I serve a meal?

 We do have volunteers who work with cooking and serving all of our lunches, dinners and weekend brunches.
 These are scheduled on a calendar in advance, mostly with groups who can commit to once a month or once every other month, and have one primary contact person.
-If you are interested in having your group sign up to cook and serve either as needed or on a regular basis, contact our Volunteer Coordinator to find out when there are open dates.
+If you are interested in having your group sign up to cook and serve either as needed or on a regular basis, contact our Kitchen Coordinator at Jvillamil@churches-united.org to find out open dates.

 Where are the greatest volunteer needs right now?

 Our needs change with the time of year.
-With the influx of donations during the giving season, we have a growing need for sorting donations.
+Right now, we are in need of volunteers to help with spring cleaning.
 We also hope to setup more quality of life services such as movie screenings and game nights with our residents and community members.

 When can I volunteer at Churches United?